News KrakenD CE v2.8 released with improved Lua and OpenTelemetry

 $go build -buildmode=plugin -o krakend-client-example.so .

-If you are using Docker and wanting to load your plugin on Docker, compile it in the Plugin Builder for an easier integration.
+If you are using Docker and want to load your plugin on Docker, compile it in the Plugin Builder for easier integration.

 Build your plugin